-Terminated Employees Entitled to Benefits But not yet receiving them Active Employees 2,33 At January 1, 2023, membership consisted of: Terminated Employees Entitled to Benefits But not yet receiving them Active Employees 2,33 Retirees and Beneficiaries Currently Receiving But not yet receiving them Active Employees 2,32 Benefits 1,554 Active Employees 2,32 Terminated Employees Entitled to Benefits But not yet receiving them TOTAL 3,88 Active Employees 2,329 TOTAL 3,883
+At January 1, 2023, membership consisted of:

+Retirees and Beneficiaries Currently Receiving

+Benefits 1,554

+Terminated Employees Entitled to Benefits

+But not yet receiving them

+Active Employees 2,329

+TOTAL 3,883

 The City established a Single Employer Other Post-Employment Benefit Trust Plan (OPEB) and funds the obligation through this Trust Fund using a phased in approach.
 There are no legal or contractual requirements for contributing to the OPEB Trust Fund.
 Line of Duty Act (LODA) is part of the OPEB Trust Fund.
 OPEB Trust Fund contributions are comprised of contributions to the Trust Fund and Pay-Go Contributions.